 - Mouth size: your options are standard and wide.

-- Lid type: here you have two choices; one with a carry handle, and another which prioritises the flow of drinking.
+- Lid type: here, you have two choices; one with a carry handle and another that prioritizes the flow of drinking.

-- Colours: you can customise the colour of your lid, the colour of your bottle and the colour of your bottle boot (more on that later), allowing for thousands of different colour combinations.
+- Colors: you can customize the color of your lid, the color of your bottle, and the color of your bottle boot (more on that later), allowing for thousands of different color combinations.